emilyjspencer/Notes/TypeScript/README.md

 Values can be specified as being of a certain type - and the compiler will warn the developer if they are being wrongly used.
 This can reduce runtime errors

-Static code analysis - doesn't warn about wrongful type usage but warns about mispellings or if the developer attemps to use a variable beyond its scope.
+Static code analysis - doesn't warn about wrongful type usage but warns about mispellings or if the developer attempts to use a variable beyond its scope.

 * Type annotations - type annotations can function as a type of code level documentation.
 It's easy to check from a function signature what kind of arguments the function can accept and that type of data it will return.
 Useful for developers who are new to a project

-Types can reused all around the code base and a change to a type definition will automateically be reflected wherever that type is used.
+Types can be reused throughout the code base and a change to a type definition will automatically be reflected wherever that type is used.

 * Intellisense - is improved when it is known exactly what types of data is being procesed.
 Can provide hints about available properties.